December 6, 2016

 - The employee does not accumulate 130 or more hours of service in any of the three calendar months before the employer begins using the monthly measurement method (so for three calendar months after the change in employment the employee would have to accumulate less than 130 hours of service).

-For the three months the employer is determining if it can transfer an employee to the monthly measurement method, the employee should continue to be treated as a full-time time employee under the stability period.
+For the three months the employer is determining if it can transfer an employee to the monthly measurement method, the employee should continue to be treated as a full-time employee under the stability period.

 Consider the following example to illustrate this optional look back measurement method device.
 Suppose ABC Inc. has elected to use the look back measurement method to determine who is a full-time employee for purposes of offering coverage.
 ABC’s standard measurement period is the same as the first example in this article and it has adopted the rule allowing it to use the monthly measurement method on the first day of the fourth calendar month following the change in employment status so long as the three conditions discussed above are satisfied.
 McGee has worked at ABC for 10 years and has consistently worked 40 hours a week.
 McGee has been enrolled in coverage that provided minimum value (or at least since the time minimum value was a defined term) since the first day of the calendar month following his start date and has continued to enroll in coverage during open enrollment periods.
 From November 1, 2014 through October 31, 2015 McGee accumulated 2,080 hours of service.
 However, on February 1, 2016 McGee decides to take a path to ease into retirement and transfers to a part-time position at ABC that will only require 15 hours of service per week.
 For the months of February, March, and April McGee accumulates less than 130 hours of service per month.